xeniaqian94/Annotation-guideline/Annotation-guideline.md

 ## Revision to Annotation Guideline

-All other parts of the guideline is the same, except we added tag sets such as “[Single] min/max”, “[Single] value”, and “[Compound] min/max + value”.
+All other parts of the guideline stay the same, except we added tag sets such as “[Single] min/max”, “[Single] value”, and “[Compound] min/max + value”.
 To differentiate [Single] vs. [Compound], here are three examples:

 1. For a sentence like "In 1955, the youngest age group had the fewest weight issues, with more than 70% of 20-29-year-olds being assessed as having a healthy weight.”